 About two weeks ago, we talked about enabling thumbnail preview for PDF files in Windows 10 File Explorer using free utilities.
-One of our readers are interested in enabling File Explorer thumbnail preview for Word, Excel and PowerPoint documents as well.
+One of our readers is interested in enabling File Explorer thumbnail preview for Word, Excel, and PowerPoint documents as well.

 If you have enabled thumbnail preview in File Explorer for all other file types, you might want to enable thumbnail preview for Microsoft Office documents as well.

 The good thing is that you can enable thumbnail preview for Office documents without having to install any third-party utility or File Explorer add-on provided that you have installed Microsoft Office on your PC.

 In fact, in a way, File Explorer supports thumbnail preview for Word, Excel, PowerPoint, and other Office documents, but in order to turn on thumbnail preview, you need to have installed Microsoft Office.